Finding Work in Canada as an IEC Working Holiday Permit Holder

 In Quebec, French-speaking skills may be required to communicate with customers.
 Proficiency in other languages (Mandarin, Spanish, Arabic, etc.) may be an asset in multicultural neighbourhoods and in big cities.

-Call centres
+2. Call centres

 Call centres have a high turnover of staff and customer service representatives (CSR) positions aren’t too difficult to find.
 Expect to make from minimum wage to CA$20 per hour.

-Retail
+3. Retail

-The best way to get a retail job is to walk around the city with a stack of resumes.
-Drop off your resume in stores advertising vacancies, or ones you enjoy shopping in as a customer—if you’re very active, you might have good luck in the sports equipment store, for instance.
+The best way to get a retail job is to walk around the city with a stack of resumés.
+Drop off your resumé in stores advertising vacancies, or ones you enjoy shopping in as a customer—if you’re very active, you might have good luck in the sports equipment store, for instance.

-Expect to work on weekends, including on Sundays—even though many stores close a bit earlier, it’s business as usual in Canada.
+Expect to work on weekends, including on Sundays.
+Even though many stores close a bit earlier, it’s business as usual in Canada.

 Previous chapter Next chapter